 To store the state of the CA, I use a NumPy array.
 An array is a multi-dimensional data structure whose elements are all the same type.
 It is similar to a nested list, but usually smaller and faster.
-The following figure shows why:
+Figure 6.2 shows why.
 The diagram on the left shows a list of lists of integers; each dot represents a reference, which takes up 4-8 bytes.
 To access one of the integers, you have to follow two references.